suzubu/Infinite_Image_Slider/README.md

-# 🖼️ Infinite Image Scroller
+# 🖼️ Infinite Image Scroller Feature

 > A smooth, scroll-driven infinite image carousel with GLSL shaders for interactive transitions.
 Built using Three.js and custom WebGL shaders for visual continuity and distortion.